wahaj4311/openappsec/README.md

 $ ./open-appsec-install --auto
 ```

-For Linux, if you’ve built your own package use the following commands:
+For Linux, if you've built your own package use the following commands:

 ```bash
 $ install-cp-nano-agent.sh --install --hybrid_mode